 Autumn is here!
 What better way to embrace it than with a bunch of fresh flowers?
-We have created a list of autumn lovin’ flowers – resistant of the darker days and (slightly) colder temperatures.
-Have a look and you might find your favourite autumn flower.
+We have created a list of autumn lovin’ flowers – resistant to the darker days and (slightly) colder temperatures.
+Have a look, and you might find your favourite autumn flower.

 One of the most popular Sedum cultivars is called ‘Autumn Joy’.
 Just like its siblings, it consists of clusters of small delicate flowers and succulent stems and leaves.
 ‘Autumn Joy’ opens up pink and turns into a more copper hue during its maturing process – complementing autumn to the fullest!
 The flowers bloom from August into November.

 In floristry, the Hypericum is commonly known for its colourful berries.
 They come in white, yellow, green, orange and red – a true feast for the eye.
 It is believed that the name Hypericum derives from the Greek for ‘above pictures’, for its use over shrines to repel evil spirits.

 The Physalis – also known as Chinese lantern – gives you that true autumn feeling.
 The brightly orange coloured lanterns bring colour and light to this gloomy season.
 Did you know that the Greek word Physalis means wrapper?
 The lantern protects and cases the berry and symbolizes safety, comfort and protection.
 Which is just what you need during those cold and windy autumn days.

 Our flower of the month September, the Dahlia generally blooms from July until October.
 The vase life of Dahlias is usually fairly good: you could enjoy these blooms up to 10 days.
 Dahlias are often used as the focal flower in wedding work such as bridal bouquets.
 The most frequently requested Dahlia for wedding work is probably the gorgeous ‘Café Au Lait’ Dahlia.